-While it may be tempting to “sleep on it” and let your opinions of the candidates percolate, the best thing to do now is to debrief with your colleagues as soon as possible.
-Whether this debrief happens asynchronously (via emails, chats, or shared documents) or in a synchronous meeting, it should happen as soon as possible after all interviews are completed.
-This gives each stakeholder a chance to share their thoughts while they are fresh, minimizing the chances that they’ll forget things or become biased by other factors.
+Instead, organize your notes right after the interview concludes and debrief with your colleagues as soon as possible.
+Whether this debrief happens asynchronously—via emails, chats, or shared documents—or in a synchronous meeting, it should happen right after all interviews are completed.
+This gives each stakeholder a chance to share their thoughts while they’re fresh, minimizing the chances that they’ll forget things or become biased by other factors.

 If your team chooses to have a synchronous debrief meeting through video conference or in-person, we’re here to help you conduct the most productive and equitable version of that meeting possible.